 Avoid Sweating

 Sweating from exercise and other activities irritates the scalp.
 It causes blood to rush to the head, which can slow the drainage process.
 It also increases the infection risk.
-Most surgeons recommend avoiding running and vigorous exercises for at least two weeks and weightlifting for at least 1 month.
+Most surgeons recommend avoiding running and vigorous exercises for at least two weeks and contact sports for at least 1 month.

 Dangers of Prolonged Swelling